Why are some Sikhs calling for a separate homeland in India?

 India has strongly opposed the Khalistan movement.
 All mainstream political parties, including in Punjab, have denounced violence and separatism.

-The long-running tensions were the cause of two of the most controversial incidents in modern Indian history - the invasion of the Golden Temple and the assassination of Indira Gandhi.
+The long-running tensions were the cause of two of the most controversial incidents in modern Indian history - the storming of the Golden Temple and the assassination of Indira Gandhi.

-In June 1984, the Indian military stormed the holiest site for Sikhs, to displace a preacher and dissident occupying the temple's complex in the city of Amritsar.
+In June 1984, the Indian military stormed the holiest site for Sikhs and flushed out militant separatists sheltering in the temple complex in the city of Amritsar.

-The assault, which resulted in many deaths and significant damage to the Golden Temple, had been ordered by then Indian Prime Minister Indira Gandhi.
+The assault, which resulted in many deaths and significant damage to the Golden Temple, had been ordered by then Prime Minister Indira Gandhi.

 A few months after the operation, Gandhi was killed by two of her Sikh bodyguards, which led to four days of rioting and communal violence.